Gehstock/Mist_FPGA/Arcade_MiST/Midway MCR 3 Monoboard/README.txt

 Sarge
 =====
 Controls:
-Player 1: joystick 1 and joystick 2
+Player 1: joystick 1 and joystick 2 (two sticks mode), joystick1 only(one stick mode)
-Player 2: joystick 3 and joystick 4
+Player 2: joystick 3 and joystick 4 (two sticks mode), joystick2 only(one stick mode)

-Creating SARGE.ROM on Linux:
-cat cpu_3b.bin cpu_5b.bin spr_8e.bin spr_6e.bin spr_5e.bin spr_4e.bin til_15a.bin til_15a.bin til_14b.bin til_14b.bin tcs_u5.bin tcs_u4.bin tcs_u5.bin tcs_u4.bin > SARGE.ROM

 Max RPM
 =======